Klu raises $1.7M to empower AI Teams

 What are some common methods for implementing Retrieval-augmented Generation?

-1. Naive RAG: This is the most common implementation of RAG.
+• Naive RAG — This is the most common implementation of RAG.
 It involves retrieving relevant information from an external data source, augmenting the input prompt with this additional source knowledge, and feeding that information into the LLM.
 This approach is simple, efficient, and effective.

-2. Agent-Powered RAG: In this approach, an agent formulates a better search query based on the user's question, its parametric knowledge, and conversational history.
+• Agent-Powered RAG — In this approach, an agent formulates a better search query based on the user's question, its parametric knowledge, and conversational history.
 However, this method can be slower and more expensive as every reasoning step taken by an agent is a call to an LLM.

-4. Semantic Search: This technique helps the AI system narrow down the meaning of a query by seeking a deep understanding of the specific words and phrases in the prompt.
+• Semantic Search — This technique helps the AI system narrow down the meaning of a query by seeking a deep understanding of the specific words and phrases in the prompt.
 It can be used in conjunction with RAG to improve the accuracy of LLM-based generative AI.

-5. Vector Databases: RAG depends on the ability to enrich prompts with relevant information contained in vectors, which are mathematical representations of data.
+• Vector Databases — RAG depends on the ability to enrich prompts with relevant information contained in vectors, which are mathematical representations of data.
 Vector databases can efficiently index, store, and retrieve information for things like recommendation engines and chatbots.

-9. Fine-tuning the Embedding Model: The standard retrieval mechanism for RAG is embedding-based similarity.
+• Fine-tuning the Embedding Model — The standard retrieval mechanism for RAG is embedding-based similarity.
 Fine-tuning the embedding model can improve the performance of the RAG system.

-Remember, the choice of method depends on the specific requirements of your application, including factors like speed, cost, and the complexity of the queries you expect to handle.
+The choice of retrieval method depends on the specific requirements of your application, including factors like speed, cost, and the complexity of the queries you expect to handle.

 What are some benefits of Retrieval-augmented Generation?